Gig4but/Ryos-MK-FX-Control-Panel/readme.md

   You can't use any piece of repository for commercial purposes.

 ### About Equalizer:
-  In Visualizer_v23.zip archive is compiled "Equalizer" effect.
+  In Visualizer_vXX.zip archive is compiled "Equalizer" effect.
 Just exec and have fun!

   All files from archive must be in one folder with .exe file for success run.

-  For first version(Visualizer_v1.zip) program turn off, just press "Home" button and keyboard will return to previous state.

   It's not a real program work, just capture from Roccat SWARM.
   ![](https://github.com/Gig4but/RyosMKFXVisualizer/blob/master/Equailizer.gif)